Dewansh7711/java-springbackend/README.md

 - Integrate with external databases or cloud storage
 - Add more comprehensive test coverage
 - Enable quiz sharing and public/private quiz modes
+- Improve error handling and token management

+---

+For a detailed explanation of security, see `documentation/security_explained.md`.